Stewartville's Graysen Schneider commits to playing Division I football at Montana State

 Schneider, who will be a senior at Stewartville High School this fall, announced his commitment to FCS Division I Montana State University on Monday.
 Montana State plays in the Big Sky Conference and is located in Bozeman.

+"It's good to have the decision done and be able to prioritize getting ready (for the fall season) and being able to enjoy the summer," Schneider said.

-He was just a junior during the fall 2023 season when he helped the Tigers post a perfect record while capturing a Class 3A state championship.
+He was just a junior during the fall 2023 season when as a defensive lineman he helped the Tigers post a perfect record while capturing a Class 3A state championship.

+Schneider's goal with Stewartville is to win another state championship this fall.
+"And I think we have a great group of guys who can do that," he said.

+"I love to win and that's why I choose to go to Montana State," he added.
+"They have a winning program and a winning culture, and culture means everything to me."

 Schneider is a 6-foot-2 defensive lineman who has used a combination of power and speed to dominate for Stewartville.
 He played his junior season at 235 pounds but currently weighs about 260.